memgraph/docs/docs/how-to-guides/font-awesome-for-node-images.md

 3. Upload PNG file to a web server so that you can set it for node background.
 If you are using an image hosting service, make a note of the URL.
-Some of those services use URLs unrelated to the image name and are hard to come by at a latter time.
+Some of those services use URLs unrelated to the image name and are hard to come by at a later time.

 4. Edit the code of the Graph Style Editor in Memgraph Lab by adding the `image-url` property to the `@NodeStyle` class.
 Here is an example:

 ```
 image-url: "https://i.imgur.com/bLF8qWQ.png"